oluwaseyipd/Alx_DjangoLearnLab/django_blog/README.md

 Feature Documentation:
 Document the blog post features in a README file or directly in the code as comments.
 Include details on how to use each feature and any special notes about permissions and data handling.

+#
+System Documentation:
+Document the comment system thoroughly, explaining how to add, edit, and delete comments.
+Include any rules related to comment visibility and user permissions.